seejohnrun/easy_translate/README.md

 This is a Ruby library for Google Translate that makes working with bulk calls, user_ips and access via API Key easy.

 Unlike the official google client, `easy_translate` does not have a dependency on the `grpc` gem.
-This is a huge advantage because `grpc` can be extremely difficult to install on some systems or configurations.
+This can be an advantage because `grpc` may be difficult to install on some systems or configurations.

 ---